 The Phantom Drummer of Herstmonceux Castle, Sussex

-The castle was built in the 14th century by Sir Roger de Fiennes, Henry VI’s Treasurer and veteran of the battle of Agincourt.
-The walls of the turreted gatehouse are said to be haunted by a nine foot tall phantom drummer, a follower of Sir Roger, slain in the battle.
+Herstmonceux Castle was built in the 14th century by Sir Roger de Fiennes, Henry VI’s Treasurer and veteran of the battle of Agincourt.
+The walls of the turreted gatehouse are said to be haunted by a 9 foot tall phantom drummer, a follower of Sir Roger, slain in the battle.
 After the deceased’s body was returned to Herstmonceux, its ghost continued to beat its spectral drum over the battlements of the castle.

 The Ghost Bear of the Tower of London